realitytracing/Reality-Tracing-WIP/human-foundations/salience-capture-principle-and-the-plural-clamp-requirement.md

 It claims that any salient sink can become destabilizing when totalized.

+Although the principle applies to individuals, its main use here is for:

+- population-wide analysis
+- institutional diagnosis
+- policy interpretation
+- civilizational stability assessment

 ---

 ## Core Claim

-Any local end becomes destabilizing when it captures salience without being clamped by:
+A population-scale system becomes destabilizing when one local end captures collective salience without being clamped by:

 - other viable local ends
 - real constraints
-- plural cares
+- plural cares across the population
 - conditions of continued viability

-A bounded local end can stabilize life.
+A bounded local end can stabilize a population.

 A self-grounding local end tends toward runaway.

 This principle applies across:

-- individual psychology
-- relationships
+- publics
 - institutions
+- media systems
+- states
-- politics
+- ideological movements
-- governance
+- governance systems
-- civilizational systems
+- civilizations

 ---

-## 1. Salience Capture
+# 1. Salience Capture at Population Scale

-Salience capture occurs when one end, demand, identity, metric, fear, or value absorbs too much of the system’s available salience and begins to reinterpret everything else in its own image.
+Salience capture occurs when one end, demand, metric, fear, identity, or value absorbs too much of a population’s available salience and begins to reinterpret surrounding reality in its own image.

 The structure is:

 **legitimate local end
-→ salience amplification
+→ collective salience amplification
 → capture
 → suppression of rival local ends
 → instability**

-Examples of potentially legitimate local ends that can become captured include:
+Examples of potentially legitimate ends that can become collectively captured include:

 - security
 - justice